 Recently I have been watching thoughts in action.
 It’s a fascinating thing to do.
-I’ve been watching thoughts of others, and watching my own thoughts, as if I were hovering above the scene viewing it independently from myself.
+I’ve been watching the thoughts of others and watching my own thoughts as if I were hovering above the scene viewing it independently from myself.

 It’s interesting to watch how a thought becomes a belief, which is really only a thought that we think over and over again, or that we’ve accepted as truth to us, those beliefs that others have expressed, and often live by.
 Nothing new here.
 This is how parents are such an influence on their children–or at least, they can be that.

 Thoughts are powerful things.
 Mike Dooley likes to say that, “thoughts become things."
 Well, true enough, but they become even more than things really.
 But, there is more to the story of the power of thought or even a belief.
 The other part of the story is what we feel.

 A thought could be seen as a sturdy nail–sharp point and all.
 It can be a powerful thing.
 What we feel, or our emotion about and surrounding that thought would then be the hammer that can really drive that point home.
 Thoughts are energy, and emotion, or how we feel about that thought energy becomes that driving force that can turn that little spark of energy into a full-blown lightning storm.

 And, here’s a valuable point in this.
 All of this is malleable.
 None of it is permanent or fixed.
 It can look really, really strong and could withstand anything, and then fall like a boulder off a cliff.
 It may work for a while, and then it can turn from valuable to worthless based on our surroundings, interactions, new knowledge, and a number of influences that can lead us to change, by changing our thoughts, and/or changing our feelings about those thoughts.

 I like to look at these thoughts, beliefs, and feelings as all temporary.
 It may stick around for a time, but it could just as easily be gone in a flash.